iamaya2/MatHH/README.md

 testHH.value = userModel; % Sets the user-defined model
 ```

-Similarly, we can create a random model with fixed parameters:
+Similarly, we can create random models with subsets of features or solvers:

 ```
-nbFeatures = 3; % Number of features for the model nbSolvers = 4; % Number of solvers that will be available testHH.initializeModel(nbRules, nbFeatures, nbSolvers); % Generates a random model
+useFeatures = [2 4 3]; % Number of features for the model
+useSolvers = 2:4; % Number of solvers that will be available useRules = 10; % New number of rules for the HH testHH.assignFeatures(useFeatures);
+testHH.assignSolvers(useSolvers);
+testHH.initializeModel(useRules); % Generates a random model for the current subset of features and solvers testHH % Displays the new HH model
 ```

 ## Instance assignment